marshackVB/ml-recipes/README.md

+# Machine Learning recipes
-# Example implementations of common machine learning models
+Example implementations of common machine learning models as well as methods for scaling machine learning using Spark